dorkblue/wdi-project-1-dorkblue/README.md

 >https://github.com/wdi-sg/wdi-project-1-dorkblue.git

-1. Git clone this link on your terminal
+1. Git clone link above on your terminal
 2. Open ```index.html``` on your code editor to edit html
 >index.html
 3. Open ```script.js``` to edit Javascript portion of the game